bparanj/hivegrid.dev/README.md

 The PEM file is stored in AWS secrets manager so that you can SSH into your EC2 instance.

+## Ansible Playbooks

+Ansible is used as the provisioner in Packer.
+The playbooks are included in the master playbook.
+The master playbook is run by Packer to create a custom AMI from a base Ubuntu 22.04 image.

 ## Deployment

 You can use Capistrano to deploy your Rails 7.1 app to the provisioned server